ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 User Story:

--   As a Bachelor of Science student, I want to have somewhere to enter my information such as credits completed, major, etc. all in an easy-to-use UI
+-   As a Bachelor of Science student, I want to be able to get a list of my eligible courses even if I input my courses inconsistently with respect to capitalization, "\*" symbols, spaces, etc

 Acceptance Criteria:

--   I have a separate Excel sheet where I can enter my information
--   The UI is not confusing and I am able to navigate it without reading documentation
--   I am able to input each course I have completed into the cells along with my in-progress courses
+-   After inputting each course into a cell with inconsistencies, my eligible courses still display correctly

-**Title: Eligible Courses**

-Priority: High

-Estimate (in hrs): -

-User Story:

--   As a Bachelor of Science student, I want to click a button in that updates my Excel page with all the courses that I am able to take for the next semester

-Acceptance Criteria:

--   In the separate Excel sheet, I am able to click a button once I enter my information
--   The cells in the sheet are updated with courses that I am eligible to take

 # Emily Kozatchiner's User Stories